AyushWarrier/Meat-Consumption-Prediction-Using-Python/README.md

 ```
 This will train the model and generate **future predictions**.

-## Results:
+## 📊Results:
 The model achieved:
 - R² Score: 0.9985
 - MAE: 0.55
 - RMSE: 0.75

-## Example Prediction Plot:
+## 📈Example Prediction Plot:

-## Contributing:
+## 🤝Contributing:
-If you find this project useful or want to improve it, feel free to fork the repo and submit a pull request.
+If you find this project useful or want to improve, feel free to fork the repo and submit a pull request.

-## License:
+## 📜License:
-This project is **open-source** and free-to-use.
+This project is **open-source** and free to use.